API

 login,refresh_tokenorrefreshToken, andgetApiKey.

-Built-in visible provider names with override support today are:
+Built-in visible provider names with override support:

 anthropicopenaiopenrouteropenai-codex

-before_provider_request- Middleware over semantic provider request payload.
+before_provider_request- Middleware over the semantic provider request payload.

 agent_start,agent_end- Observe agent run boundaries.